AXOOM/charts/readme.md

 ## AXOOM Portal App Mixin

 This mixin runs an (usually ASP .NET Core-based) AXOOM Portal App.
+The App's metadata is injected into the Portal and Identity Server.

-Injects the App's metadata into the Portal and Identity Server using environment variables.
+The URIs of the Portal and the Identity Server are made available to the app using the `PORTAL_BASE_URI` and `IDENTITY_SERVER_URI` environment variables.

+All Portal Apps are expected to expose their public HTTP interface on port `80` and Prometheus metrics on port `5000`.

 ### Feed URI